Skip to main content

 Frequently Asked Questions

-Does the §4906 fee come out of my California medical treatment or weekly checks?
+Does the attorney fee come out of medical treatment?

 Get your case evaluated in 60 seconds.